enkb123/rosetta-io/rosetta-site/content/IO_Operations/docs/read_json_file.md

 # read_json_file

-Test that a JSON file is read correctly
+Read and parse a JSON file

 ## Python